lorlouis/blog/articles/how_I_do_container_types_in_C.md

 # How I do (type-safe) container types in C

-Recently, after seeing two articles on how to achieve container-types in C, I thought I'd also write one.
+Recently, after seeing two articles on how to achieve container-types in C, I decided I'd also write one.

 [Martin Uecker's article](https://uecker.codeberg.page/2025-07-20.html)
 | [HN thread](https://uecker.codeberg.page/2025-07-20.html)